Janine Butcher: Reception

 Charlie Brooks (pictured) took over the role of Janine from 1999 and quickly became popular with fans and critics.

 Janine has been well received by critics, although some of her storylines have come under criticism.
 She has been described as "the crazy, evil vixen of Albert Square" and journalist Richard Arnold said of the character, "No matter how bad she gets, we welcome her back to Walford with open arms.
 Because you wouldn't turn your back on her."
 Executive producer Bryan Kirkwood deemed Janine "the best bitch on TV", while show writer Tony Jordan called her the "devil" and "evil", but added, "She's cheated, she's lied her way through Albert Square and we still kind of like her."

 In 2001, it was reported that education experts blamed delinquent young characters in soap operas, like Janine, for increasing disorder and violence in schools.
 In 2002, scenes involving the character, when Janine prostituted herself to pay for cocaine that she was about to snort were chastised by Conservative MP Tim Yeo and Liberal Democrat MP Nick Harvey The BBC defended the storyline, saying, "Although the storyline implied Janine had taken drugs, there were no scenes that actually showed her using them.
 EastEnders has always tackled difficult issues like drug-taking in a responsible way, mindful of its responsibilities to its younger audience."

+In 2014, Matt Bramford from What to Watch put Janine's recasting on his list of the 18 best recastings in British and Australian soap operas, commenting, "Charlie Brooks became the clear queen when she joined in 1999".
 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Janine third on their ranked list of the best EastEnders characters of all time.
 In February 2025, Radio Times ranked Janine as the 3rd best EastEnders villain, with Laura Denby writing: "Every time she returns to Walford, she gives us a fresh reason to despise her - yet Brooks has always been able to strip back Janine's bravado and showcase her vulnerable side".